 That particularly affects the nutrition of our children at school.
 School canteens are not always healthy.
 Unhealthy snacks, cookies, sweets, fast food, and sugary drinks, which are so loved by children, cause a lot of problems with their health in the future.
 Teenagers have an increased risk of being overweight, having a stroke, or developing obesity, diabetes, and cancer in the future.

-School canteens and the food they provide also harm the environment in many different ways.
+School cafeterias and the food they serve can also negatively impact the environment in various ways.

 And, of course, something needs to be done about that – we need to take care of the health of future generations and change the eating habits of our children, as well as the nutrition system in school canteens to protect the environment as well.